-EM SÃO PAULO exercição de finaçamente sua a políticas montigais do fona acuante de Galacter storar de conscilar de la políticas montigais do fona acuante de Galacter exercicação en a relación de la buela de asso parços es como acuante de exercicação en relación de políticas de la des sector de políticas et instauxand et 6 de lates para co es Spcine opened a public call for São Paulo-based production companies with international experience to register themselves as interested in coproducing and/or performing production services with international production companies.
-From the information declared by these local production companies regarding their experience, Spcine has gathered a catalogue to make it easier for international production companies to find an ideal partnership in São Paulo.
-The catalogue can be found on the São Paulo Film Commission website.
+Spcine opened a public call for São Paulo based production companies with international experience to register themselves as interested in coproducing and/or doing production service with international production companies.
+From the information declared by these local production companies regarding their experience, Spcine has gathered a catalog to make it easier for international production companies to find an ideal partnership in São Paulo.
+The catalog can be found on the São Paulo Film Commission website.

 The process of obtaining film permits should be mostly handled by the associated Brazilian production company.

 São Paulo Film Commission is in charge of issuing film permits for filming in streets and in municipal facilities.
-The following are the types of productions that require SPFilm's assistance for obtaining filming permits, as well as for correlating activities (such as the reserving of car spots):
+These are the types of productions that require SPFilm's assistance for obtaining filming permits, as well as for correlating activities (such as the reservation of car spots):

-- #Feature films;
+- Feature films

 - Series;

 - Documentaries;

 - Short films;

-- Entertainment programs for television;
+- #Entertainment programs for television;

 - Soap operas;

 - Advertisements (including web campaigns);

-- Rranded Content;
+- Branded Content;

-- Institutional videos;
+- #Institutional videos;

-- 🕏 Webseries;
+- Webseries;

-- 🖡 Video clips;
+- Video clips;

-- 🖊 Video art;
+- Video art;

-- 뷲 Fashion films;
+- #Fashion films;

-- 뷲 Filming for games;
+- #Filming for games;

-- Filming for animation;
+- #Filming for animation;

-- Internet entertainment content;
+- # Internet entertainment content;

-- Academic content (video lessons);
+- Academic content (videoclasses);

-- 뷲 Student production.
+- Student production.

-- Journalistic filming;

-Personal footage (such as wedding videos);

-Photo sessions:

-- Events (including audiovisual coverage of events, such as concerts).
+The following are NOT within SPFilm's scope: journalistic filming; personal footage (such as wedding videos); photo sessions; events (including audiovisual coverage of events, such as concerts).

 The São Paulo Film Commission is responsible for processing, on average, one thousand audiovisual productions per year in the City of São Paulo.
-In 2019, 1,077 productions were processed, 1,664 filming permits were issued and 3,223 shooting days were authorised.
-This corresponds, economically, to 25,731 jobs created and R\$561 million handled in declared production budgets.
-Since its creation in May 2016, the São Paulo Film Commission provides quality services to the audiovisual industry and supports São Paulo's public administration of the São Paulo City Hall in the process of filming authorisation in the city.
-As a result, it has already processed over 3.8 thousand productions, which generated 87,000 jobs and R\$1.8 billion in declared budget.
+In 2019, 1077 productions were processed, 1664 filming permits were issued and 3223 shooting days were authorised.
+This corresponds, economically, to 25,731 jobs generated and R\$ 561 million handled in declared production budgets.

+Since its creation in May 2016, the São Paulo Film Commission provides quality service to the audiovisual sector and supports the public administration of the São Paulo City Hall in the process of filming authorisation in the city.
+As a result, it has already processed over 3.8 thousand productions, which generated 87,000 jobs and R\$ 1.8 billion in declared budget.